iGArshOntario/Strongspoon/replit.md

 - **Price Bounce**: Product prices bounce in for attention-grabbing effect
 - **Smooth Transitions**: All interactive elements have 0.3-0.4s smooth transitions
 - **Mobile Optimized**: All animations work smoothly on mobile devices without performance issues

+### Enhanced Mobile Optimization - iPhone 15 Pro (Latest)
+- **Cart Page Mobile**: Complete redesign for mobile with vertical layout, larger touch targets
+- **Checkout Page Mobile**: Single-column layout on mobile with stacked order summary and payment form
+- **Touch-Friendly Controls**: Increased button sizes (35-40px) for quantity controls and remove buttons
+- **Optimized Typography**: Responsive font sizes that scale appropriately for different screen sizes
+- **Better Spacing**: Reduced padding and margins for efficient use of mobile screen space
+- **Price Visibility**: Cart item prices displayed prominently at top on mobile for better UX
+- **Form Optimization**: 16px minimum font size on inputs to prevent iOS zoom on focus
+- **Tablet Support**: Optimized breakpoint at 768px for iPad and tablet devices
+- **iPhone SE Support**: Additional optimization for smaller screens (375px and below)
+- **Smooth Scrolling**: All elements properly sized to prevent horizontal scroll on mobile

 ## System Architecture